From Up on Poppy Hill: Plot

-The renovation of the Latin Quarter is complete but the Kanagawa Prefectural Board of Education decides to proceed with the building's demolition anyway.
+The renovation of the Latin Quarter is complete, but the Kanagawa Prefectural Board of Education decides to proceed with the building's demolition anyway.
 Shirō, Shun, and Umi take the train to Tokyo, which is preparing for the 1964 Summer Olympics, and meet with Tokumaru, the school board's chairman.
 They successfully convince him to come inspect the Latin Quarter.
 Umi later professes her love to Shun, and he reciprocates in spite of their situation.

-Having just returned from the United States, Ryoko tells Umi Shun's father was actually Hiroshi Tachibana, the second man in the photo.
+Having just returned from the United States, Ryoko tells Umi that Shun's father was actually Hiroshi Tachibana, the second man in the photo.
 In 1945, Tachibana was killed in an accident on a repatriation ship.
 Shun's mother died in childbirth, and his other relatives were killed in the bombing of Nagasaki.
 Ryoko was unable to raise Shun, as she was already pregnant with Umi at the time.
 Yūichirō registered the child as his own to avoid leaving Shun as an orphan in the confusing postwar years, but Shun was eventually given to the Kazamas.

 Tokumaru visits the Latin Quarter and, impressed by the students' efforts, cancels the demolition.
 Umi and Shun are summoned to the harbor.
-They meet Yoshio Onodera, now a ship's captain and the third man in the photograph, as well as the sole survivor of the three.
+They meet Yoshio Onodera, the third man in the photograph and the sole survivor of the three, now a ship's captain.
 Confirming Umi and Shun are not related by blood, he tells the full story of the three men's history.
 With everything resolved, Umi resumes her daily routine of raising the flags, but now, it is not just for her father.